RedHat-Healthcare/Demos-iDaaS/Connect-FHIR/README.md

 Supported Transactions page</a>.
 Currently, we support almost 80 FHIR Resources!!!
 In order to support features like searching a FHIR Server will be required.
 The iDAAS-Connect-FHIR component does fully support integrating to external vendor FHIR server, look in the running section below for more details and specifics.
+If you are concerned and wonder "what bundles do they support?" the answer is we do not differentiate and can process daat contained within bundles or directly as resources.

 ## Additional Artifacts/Apps/Data
 This solution contains three supporting directories.
 The intent of these artifacts to enable